burghoff/Scientific-Inkscape/README.md

-# Academic-Inkscape: Extensions for figure resizing and editing
+# Academic Inkscape: Extensions for figure resizing and editing
 This repository contains several Inkscape extensions designed for editing plots.

 1. **Scale Plots**: Changes the size or aspect ratio of a plot without modifying its text and ticks.
 Especially useful for assembling multi-panel figures.